-When you’re elderly, driving or even riding in a car can be challenging.
+Updated Sept 2, 2021 – For many older adults, driving or even riding in a car can be challenging.
 Medications, limited mobility, and cognitive issues may be problematic, but the good news is that there are several devices that can make car travel easier and safer for older drivers and for any family member who is with them.

-To making travel more comfortable, we found these car aids for seniors:
+To making travel more comfortable, we found these auto aids for seniors:

 - Step stools